-In October, we celebrated World Vegetarian Day and on this month, November 1st marks World Vegan Day.
+In October, we celebrate World Vegetarian Day and on this month, 1st November marks World Vegan Day.
 Active Nation are all for substituting animal produce for a plant based diet, so this month we are looking at key foods to help you sustain a healthy and tasty vegan diet.
 All the health benefits of cutting out meat when following a veggie diet can be boosted by a vegan diet.

 However, some people are concerned that cutting down on animal produce will impact their protein intake.
 Fear not!
 Whether you’re vegan, veggie, cutting down on animal-produce, or simply looking for new and exciting ways to pack more protein into your diet, we have found the best foods for you.

 The pulse family includes lentils, quinoa, chickpeas, and beans (even baked beans count!).
 Cooking with pulses is an easy, tasty, and super healthy way to bulk out your meals with a low-fat punch of protein.
 Try something like this fast and flavoursome quinoa salad for a yummy filling meal.
 Get inventive and swap out the feta cheese for some apple to create a totally vegan experience!

 Not only are oats a fantastic source of protein, but they provide slow-release energy which makes them the perfect first meal of your day.
 Rich in soluble fibre, eating oats for breakfast will help to balance insulin and blood sugar levels, which will in turn limit fat retainment and keep you feeling energised for longer.

 Oats are also full of magnesium which can reduce chances of developing type 2 diabetes, as well as being packed with protein.
 So, start your morning with a bowl of porridge – and, apparently, it’s better at lowering cholesterol than statins!
 Add almond milk for sweetness and, to spice your porridge up, chuck in some cinnamon, banana, and sultanas for a tasty, healthy, vegan treat.